This is a part in a series of articles I have written on various types of irrevocable trusts.

 - When W dies in 2009, the exemption is $3.5 million.
 Assuming she left $3.5 million to her children at death, all of this would pass tax-free.
 The amount in the B trust would also pass to the children estate tax-free.

-Therefore, a popular use of the bypass trust prior to 2012 was to shelter the deceased spouse’s estate tax exemption, because if you did not, all the assets would go to the surviving spouse, who would only have one exemption to use at death.
+Therefore, a popular use of the bypass trust prior to 2012 was to shelter the deceased spouse’s estate tax exemption.
+Because, if you didn’t, all the assets would go to the surviving spouse, who would only have one exemption to use at death.
 The deceased spouse’s exemption would be wasted.

 That all changed, though, in 2012.